Lettuce

 Whether you are choosing varieties for the home garden or developing a full lettuce planting program for market sales, there are a few general considerations to take into account.

 • Temperature.
 Lettuce prefers moderate temperatures and is best suited as a spring or fall crop; it tends to become bitter and bolt (flower and go to seed) in the heat.
-Some varieties are more tolerant of temperature extremes than others, so it is fundamental to choose the right varieties for each season — heat-tolerant varieties for summer and cold-tolerant varieties for fall.
+Some varieties are more tolerant of temperature extremes than others, so it is fundamental to choose the right varieties for each season.

 • End-product.
 Lettuce production can focus on one or more end-products, from full-head and mini-head to baby leaf assortments, and some varieties are better for one or another end-use.
 It's important to understand your market demand as you choose varieties and develop your planting program.